 Commencement is held twice a year in January or February and in June.
 Participation is optional.
 Students who have graduated in August or December of the previous year may participate in the January/February commencement, while who have graduated in April of the current year may participate in the June commencement.
-Participation in commencement is limited to students who have been certified by the registrar as having completed all requirements for the degree.
+Participation in commencement is limited to students who have been certified by the registrar as having completed all requirements for the degree and as having no financial obligation to the university.